agersant/crystal/docs/api/input/mouse_area.md

 Like all other components, MouseArea components are created by calling [Entity:add_component](/crystal/api/ecs/entity_add_component).

-The constructor for InputListener expects one argument, the [love.Shape](https://love2d.org/wiki/Shape) of the interactive area.
+The constructor for MouseArea expects one argument, the [love.Shape](https://love2d.org/wiki/Shape) of the interactive area.

 ## Methods